deserie-dev/Kubernetes-Observability-Labs/README.md

 kubectl cp webserver-logs:conf/httpd.conf local-copy-of-httpd.conf
 ```

 ### The sidecar multi-container pattern uses a "sidecar" container to extend the primary container in the Pod.
 In the context of logging, the sidecar is a logging agent.
 The logging agent streams logs from the primary container, such as a web server, to a central location that aggregates logs.
 To allow the sidecar access to the log files, both containers mount a volume at the path of the log files.
-In this lab step, you will use an S3 bucket to collect logs.
-You will use a sidecar that uses Fluentd, a popular data collector often used as a logging layer, with an S3 plugin installed to stream log files in the primary container to S3.
+Use an S3 bucket to collect logs.
+Use a sidecar that uses Fluentd, a popular data collector often used as a logging layer, with an S3 plugin installed to stream log files in the primary container to S3.

+---

 11. Create S3 bucket then create a ConfigMap that stores the fluentd configuration file: